Pioneer Company

 Tom Amell pictureThomas Amell - Chief Executive Officer & President

 Tom earned a Bachelor of Science in Business Administration at Siena College and a master's degree from SUNY Albany in 1992.
-He resides in Ballston Lake with his wife, Chris, and son, Jake, and enjoys skiing, golfing and spending time with friends and family.
+He resides in Ballston Lake with his wife.

 Kelli Arnold pictureKelli Arnold - Executive Vice President & Chief Strategy & Innovations Officer

 Kelli is passionate about community involvement and mentoring young professionals.
 She is active in various community organizations.
-She is currently the Chair of the Board at SEAT Center, Schenectady and has served on the boards for of Interfaith Partnership for the Homeless, Rensselaer Regional Chamber of Commerce, Capital Affordable Housing Funding Corporation, Catholic Health of Buffalo, and CenterState CEO.
-She mentored numerous young professionals though various bank and community based channels.
+She is currently on the Board of the Rensselaer Chamber of Commerce the, and previously Chair of the Board at SEAT Center, Schenectady and has served on the boards for of Interfaith Partnership for the Homeless, Rensselaer Regional Chamber of Commerce, Capital Affordable Housing Funding Corporation, Catholic Health of Buffalo, and CenterState CEO.
+She mentored numerous young professionals though various bank and community-based channels.

 Susan Hollister imageSusan Hollister - Executive Vice President & Chief Human Resources Officer & Corporate Secretary

 At Pioneer, Susan is responsible for the development and implementation of a human resource strategy in support of the overall business plan and strategic direction of Pioneer.
-Susan holds a degree in Business Administration from the State University of New York and a Senior Level Certification through the Society of Human Resources Management.
-Additionally, Susan co-chairs the Pioneer Charitable Foundation and serves on the board of directors for the Northeastern New York Chapter of the Cystic Fibrosis Foundation.
-Susan resides in Kinderhook, with her Husband.
-They have two grown children.
+Susan holds a degree in Business Administration as well as a Senior Level Certification through the Society of Human Resources Management.
+Susan was previously named with the "40 Under 40" awards from the Albany Business Review.
+She serves as the Cochair for the Committee on Human Resources for the New York State Bankers Association.
+Additionally, Susan co-chairs the Pioneer Charitable Foundation and serves on the board of directors for the Northeastern New York Chapter of the Cystic Fibrosis Foundation, and the board of directors for AAA Hudson Valley.

 Patrick Hughes picturePatrick Hughes - Executive Vice President & Chief Financial Officer